Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 After delay
 ```

-As you can see, execution immediately continues after [launch], while the coroutine gets posted onto UI thread
+As you can see, execution immediately continues after [launch], while the coroutine gets posted onto the main UI thread
 for execution later.
 All UI dispatchers in `kotlinx.coroutines` are implemented this way.
 Why so?

 Basically, the choice here is between "JS-style" asynchronous approach (async actions